Mean-field limit of non-exchangeable systems: Introduction. Multi-agent systems on graphs

+The previous compactness property of $w_N$ in the operator norm under the assumption that $w_N$ are uniformly bounded in $L^\infty([0,\ 1]^2)$ was initially established in~\cite{LS} using a weak version of the Szemer\'edi Regularity Lemma~\cite{sze} and a martingale argument.

 This turns out to be a key property for the purpose of deriving the mean-field limit.
 For example, it provides a natural way to obtain weak stability for Eq.~\eqref{vlasov-eq-lim}.
-Namely, consider a sequence of solutions $f_N$ to \eqref{vlasov-eq-lim} with weights $w_N$, with $w_N$ uniformly bounded in $L^\infty([0,\ 1]^2)$ and $f_N$ uniformly bounded in $L^\infty([0,\ t_*]\times [0,\ 1],\ L^1\cap W^{1,\infty}(\R^d))$.
+Namely, consider a sequence of weak solutions $f_N$ to \eqref{vlasov-eq-lim} with weights $w_N$, where $w_N$ are uniformly bounded in $L^\infty([0,\ 1]^2)$ and $f_N$ are uniformly bounded in $L^\infty([0,\ t_*]\times [0,\ 1],\ W^{1,1}\cap W^{1,\infty}(\R^d))$, for all $t_*>0$.
 Assume further that $f$ is any other solution to \eqref{vlasov-eq-lim} with weights $w$ lying in the same regularity class as above.
-Then, we easily infer the stability estimate
+We refer to Proposition \ref{existenceweak} for the precise well-posedness result of \eqref{vlasov-eq-lim}.
+Then, we can infer the stability estimate

 where $C_1,C_2$ are constants depending on the norms of $f$, the uniform bound of the norm of $w_N$ and the $L^1$ and Lipschitz norms of $K$.
+This estimate can easily be derived formally and how to obtain it rigorously goes beyond the limited technical scope of this introduction.
+We just mention that, since $K$ is Lipschitz, \eqref{E-weak-stability-graphons} can also follow from the notion of solutions in Proposition \ref{existenceweak} as long as $f_N$ and $f$ are smooth in $t$ and $x$: if $f_N,\,f\in W^{1,\infty}_{t,x} L^\infty_\xi$ for example, then we can use any $\chi(f_N-f)$ for $\chi$ smooth as a test function on \eqref{vlasov-eq-lim}.

 Consequently, using the above theory of dense graph limits, one can set the measure-preserving maps $\phi_N$ on $[0,\ 1]$ so that the re-arranged objects $w_N(\phi_N(\xi),\phi_N(\zeta))$ converge (up to subsequence) in the operator norm, and also set $w$ to be the obtained limit.
 By doing so, the second term in the right hand side of \eqref{E-weak-stability-graphons} converges to zero and, assuming well-prepared initial data, we can pass to the limit as $N\rightarrow\infty$ in $f_N(t,x,\phi_N(\xi))$ and obtain a solution $f(t,x,\xi)$ to~\eqref{vlasov-eq-lim}.
 As a consequence, we can determine the limit of the $1$-particle distribution given by~$\int_0^1 f_N(t,x,\xi)\,d\xi$:

 We refer to~\cite{CM1,CM2,CMM,KalMed} in particular for a complete analysis that this brief sketch cannot do justice to.
 An alternative and more primitive approach to derive macroscopic limits for \eqref{eq1} was obtained in \cite{Medvedev2}, again for graphons $w\in L^\infty([0,\ 1]^2)$ and Lipschitz kernesl $K$, in terms of the graph-limit equation